 Mortenson Construction and Power Construction created Mortenson/Power, an equal project-specific joint venture to provide construction management-at-risk services for the 23-story project.
-The final program features 288 family-friendly private rooms, including 156 pediatric beds, 60 ICU beds, 60 NICU beds, 12 acute mental illness beds, 350,000 square feet of outpatient clinic space, emergency department, new central plant, and rooftop helipad.
-Special features include the 5,000 square foot Crown Sky Garden, freestanding elevator banks, a suspended whale exhibit, historic fire truck playground, illuminated information desk, healing garden, entertainment stage and indoor treehouse.
+The final program features 288 family-friendly private rooms, including 156 pediatric beds, 60 ICU beds, 60 NICU beds, 12 acute mental illness beds, 350,000 square feet of outpatient clinic space, an emergency department, a new central plant, and a rooftop helipad.
+Special features include the 5,000 square foot Crown Sky Garden, freestanding elevator banks, a suspended whale exhibit, historic fire truck playground, illuminated information desk, healing garden, an entertainment stage, and indoor treehouse.
 The structural system is comprised of a steel frame supported by deep concrete caissons.
-The enclosure features curtainwall, architectural concrete precast, punched windows and metal panels.
+The enclosure features curtainwall, architectural concrete precast, punched windows, and metal panels.

 Modern Healthcare Design Award – Modern Healthcare Magazine, 2012

 Outstanding Project Award – Association of Subcontractors and Affiliates (ASA Chicago), 2011

 Project of the Year Award – Fox Valley General Contractors Association, 2012